 Imagine 10 homes sold in your neighborhood in 2021.
 Nine sold for asking prices between $450k and $550k, and one impressive property sold for $10M.
 Based on these numbers, the mean of homes sold in your neighborhood last year was $1.45M – a number that doesn’t truly reflect your area’s home values but is instead inflated because of the price tag of one particularly pricey home.
 The median home price, on the other hand, would be somewhere around $500K – a far more accurate price tag for homes in your neighborhood.
 You’ll recall that in a data set, the median is the middle value when data is organized from least to greatest.
 The mean of that same set is determined by adding up all the numbers and then dividing by the number of values.
 Median is largely considered better suited for pinpointing what’s known as central tendency, and when median and mean measures are quite different, it’s a sign that the data is skewed.

-In terms of the NMN study, a deep dive into the data made this clear.
+In terms of this human clinical trial for NMN, a deep dive into the data made this clear.
 We looked closely at the study’s raw data prior to publication and discovered a few meaningful insights.

 Our team looked at the data points and compared mean averages to median averages, as evidenced in the graphs below.
-Notably, in the published manuscript, the median data is not included.
+Notably, in the peer-reviewed paper, the median data is not included.
 While the study’s main conclusion accurately notes the improved health parameters of those participants taking NMN, particularly in the higher dose groups, the mean scores offer a limited interpretation.

 One might conclude, from reviewing the analysis of the mean scores, that 600 mg is the most effective dose.
 But look at the data through the median average perspective and it’s clear that the 900mg group performed best, even if the improvement isn’t statistically significant over the 600mg group.